Terrance West: College career

 At Towson, West had a record-breaking season in 2011 as a true freshman.
-The running back helped lead Towson to a 9–2 regular season, their first CAA Championship, and a playoff berth, all while rushing for a Towson freshman record 1,294 yards and 29 touchdowns.
+The running back helped lead Towson to a 9–2 regular season, their first Coastal Athletic Association (CAA) Championship, and a playoff berth, all while rushing for a Towson freshman record 1,294 yards and 29 touchdowns.
 In the offseason, West would be selected as the first ever winner of the Jerry Rice Award as the top freshman in the Football Championship Subdivision (FCS).

 West's sophomore season in 2012 saw a decline in personal statistics, coupled with a decline in wins for the team.
 He ran for 243 less yards and 15 fewer touchdowns than the season prior and the Tigers went 7–4, missing the playoffs.
 West had repeated behavioral issues during the season, most notably prior to the home game against eventual CAA Champion Old Dominion.
-West and coach Rob Ambrose had a verbal altercation before the game which resulted in West not playing later that night.
+West and Ambrose had a verbal altercation before the game which resulted in West not playing later that night.
 West walked off the sideline during the third quarter and threatened to quit the team via social media the next day, only to rejoin the team the next week.

 In 2013, West had a resurgent junior season that would see more records fall.
-Through 16 games, he amassed 2,509 yards and 41 touchdowns (Towson University and NCAA FCS records) on 413 carries.
-His efforts helped lead the Tigers to a 10–2 record, including the programs first win over an FBS opponent and the school's second ever FCS playoffs appearance.
+Through 16 games, he amassed 2,509 yards and 41 touchdowns (Towson University and NCAA Football Championship Subdivision (FCS) records) on 413 carries.
+His efforts helped lead the Tigers to a 10–2 record, including the programs first win over a Football Bowl Subdivision (FBS) opponent and the school's second ever FCS playoffs appearance.
 He was a finalist for the 2013 Walter Payton Award, finishing 3rd in the voting.
 West also played a major role in the Tigers' playoff wins at Eastern Illinois University and Eastern Washington University.
 These wins earned the Tigers a spot in the 2013 FCS National Championship game in Frisco, Texas, against the North Dakota State University Bison, a game that they would lose to the defending champions by a score of 35–7.

-On January 6, West officially declared himself eligible for the 2014 NFL Draft.
+On January 6, West officially declared himself eligible for the 2014 NFL draft.